slafi/EventSystem/README.md

 // and implemented beforehand
 ```

-To raise an event, an instance of `EventArgs` should be created and passed to the event instance:
+To raise an event, an instance of the `EventArgs` class should be created and passed to the event instance:

 ```cpp
 // Create an EventArgs instance to pass any custom arguments